Import Market Values / Account Numbers

 Trust ID,Gift Key,Account 1,Account 2,Account 3,Account 4,Account 5,Market Value,Market Value Date

-For example, a line containing a Trust ID of "12-1234", a Gift Key of "100", an Account 1 of "A-123", an Account 2 of "111-222B", a Market Value of $10,000, and a Market Value Date of 6/30/2003 would look like this in comma-delimited format :
+For example, a line containing a Trust ID of "12-1234", an Account 1 of "A-123", an Account 2 of "111-222B", a Market Value of $10,000, and a Market Value Date of 6/30/2003 would look like this in comma-delimited format :

 12-1234,,A-123,,,,,10000,6/30/2003